約38分で読めます最終更新:2026年6月

 Some onsen areas have shifted their policies more aggressively than others, largely because of their dependence on international tourism:

 Kinosaki Onsen (Hyogo Prefecture) — This is arguably the most tattoo-friendly onsen town in Japan.
-Kinosaki's signature experience is "onsen hopping" — wearing your yukata through the town and visiting seven public bathhouses.
+Kinosaki's signature experience is "onsen hopping" — wearing your yukata through the town and visiting seven *soto-yu* (public hot spring bathhouses), all within walking distance of one another [verified Japan Tourism Agency MLIT 2026-06-04].
 In recent years, the town has made a deliberate effort to welcome international guests, and most of the public bathhouses now allow tattoos or offer private options.
 The town's tourism board has publicly stated its welcoming stance.

-Beppu (Oita Prefecture) — Japan's hot spring capital has the highest volume of thermal water in the country and an enormous variety of bathing options.
+Beppu (Oita Prefecture) — Japan's hot spring capital discharges more than 130,000 tons of hot spring water from the ground every day across 2,909 hot spring vents — the largest volume in Japan and second only to Yellowstone globally [verified Wikipedia Beppu Onsen 2026-06-04] — and offers an enormous variety of bathing options.
 Many of Beppu's independent ryokans and public baths are tattoo-friendly, especially those in the Kannawa and Hamawaki areas.
 The famous sand baths at Beppu Beach are also generally tattoo-friendly since you're buried in sand anyway.

 Takayama and the Hida Region (Gifu Prefecture) — The rural mountain ryokans in this area tend to be smaller, family-run operations that are more relaxed about tattoos than corporate properties.
 The culture here is warm and accommodating, and many owners have adapted to international guests.